xcat2/confluent-docs/docs/confluentdiscovery.md

     nodegroupattrib everything discovery.policy=manual

-If you have a system that needs to be replaced, you can use manual discovery as documented in the next section or temporarily override the policy for just the one node:
+If you have a system that needs to be replaced, you can use manual discovery as documented in the previous section or temporarily override the policy for just the one node:

     nodeattrib n3 discovery.policy=open